YOUR WORST NIGHTMARE

 (Click the image to view full size)

-every Thursday on its official home page.
-Also, don't forget to check out our newest
+and at least every Thursday on its official home page.
+Also, don't forget to

 Michigan events, available on Twitter and Facebook every Friday.

 Earlier this morning, Maize.Blue Wagner posted a fantastic diary detailing the "Best Michigan Player From Each State".
 In order to finish his diary, he did an extraordinary amount of research into the amount of players hailing from each state (and Canadian provinces), which I'll base this post on.
 To be clear: I did not compile these numbers myself.
 Any and all credit for the research it took to get my raw data belongs to Maize.Blue Wagner.

 I started by breaking down states by athletic conferences, with states able to double-count (Ohio skews the Big East numbers in a huge way) and took a look at who Michigan likes to deprive of talent.
 The results look something like this: